Blogger

 There’s a reason you’re reading a blog post about blogging, and it’s because you want to learn how to make money online.
 In other words, you’re looking to be the best version of yourself.

-It’s an important thing to think about, so here are a few tips that you should consider when choosing a good blog name.
+It’s an important thing to consider, so consider a few tips to choose a good blog name.

 I will keep this article short, but I’d recommend taking a bit of time to read through it.
-It’s going to help you to see what I mean by “a name is everything.”
+It will help you understand what I mean by “a name is everything.”

 Jeremy D. Mena